 - Our homeschooled students believe that they are well prepared for college.

 - An eclectic approach to curriculum was used by parents of a large portion of our homeschooled students, but specific curricular programs were also used, e.g.: A Beka, Christian Liberty Academy; Saxon (especially for math); Bob Jones, Calvert; etc.

 - Houghton’s homeschoolers categorically declared the Houghton admission process friendly to homeschooled students and their parents.

 General Advice from Houghton’s Homeschoolers

-- Get as much preparation as possible in subject areas like: mathematics; lab science; writing more research and theme papers; and foreign language.
+- Get as much preparation as possible in subject areas such as mathematics, lab science,writing more research and theme papers, and foreign language.